Special Weather Statement issued for Choctaw, Washington by NWS - News Break

 Special Weather Statement issued for Choctaw, Washington by NWS

-Effective: 2021-07-12 12:44:00 CDT Expires: 2021-07-12 13:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Choctaw; Washington A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES SOUTHWESTERN CHOCTAW...NORTHWESTERN WASHINGTON...WEST CENTRAL CLARKE AND SOUTHEASTERN WAYNE COUNTIES UNTIL 130 PM CDT At 1244 PM CDT, the strong thunderstorm was located near Buckatunna, or 13 miles northwest of Chatom, moving northeast at 30 mph.
-Wind gusts of 40 to 50 mph will be possible with this storm.
-Locations impacted include Millry, Buckatunna, State Line, Silas and Coffeeville.alerts.weather.gov
+Effective: 2021-07-23 16:42:00 CDT Expires: 2021-07-23 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Choctaw; Washington A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES SOUTHWESTERN CHOCTAW...NORTHWESTERN WASHINGTON AND WAYNE COUNTIES UNTIL 530 PM CDT At 441 PM CDT, the strong thunderstorm was located just north of Waynesboro, moving southeast at 20 mph.
+Wind gusts in excess of 30 mph will be possible with this storm.
+Locations impacted include Waynesboro, Clara, Millry, Buckatunna and Silas.alerts.weather.gov

 Comments / 0